Dry Eyes As We Age

 Several medical conditions and chronic diseases, including diabetes, rheumatoid arthritis and Parkinson’s disease, are more prevalent in people over the age of 50, and are known to cause DES in many patients.

 How Are Dry Eyes Treated?

 If you suspect you may have DES, know that the symptoms can be minimized or completely eliminated.
 Many people assume that over-the-counter remedies, such as lubricating eye drops, are the end of the line for DES treatment when this isn’t the case.
-At Dry Eye Center At YESnick Vision, we know that DES can cause severe discomfort, and we’re here to help.
+At Yesnick Vision Center, we know that DES can cause severe discomfort, and we’re here to help.

 If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. David Yesnick can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.

-With aging comes wisdom, and with wisdom comes booking your next eye exam at Dry Eye Center At YESnick Vision.
+With aging comes wisdom, and with wisdom comes booking your next eye exam at Yesnick Vision Center.
 Don’t let dry eye symptoms reduce your quality of life — let us help you find relief.